nicklaranjeiro/discordBot/README.md

 # discordBot
-Simple discord bot that can play music
+Simple discord bot that can play music, roll a dice, displays a users avatar, give the server information and give the bot information

+Need to download node-ytdl-core : npm install --save ytdl-core opusscript

+Need to download FFMPEG in order to allow the bot to play music and make sure its in the proper directory